 It is important to recognise that while no dam is 100% safe, the risks of failure are usually very low and can be managed.

 In Queensland, the responsibility for the safety of a dam rests with the dam owner.

-Under the provisions of the Water Supply (Safety and Reliability) Act 2008 (the Act), the chief executive of DEWS is responsible for the regulation of water dams that would, in the event of failure, put 2 or more people at risk.
-Such dams are called 'referable' dams in the Act.
+Under the provisions of the Water Supply (Safety and Reliability) Act 2008, the Queensland Government is responsible for the regulation of water dams that would, in the event of failure, put 2 or more people at risk.
+Such dams are called 'referable' dams.

 By definition, referable dams do not include: